 - family planning clinic

-Pregnancy tests are simple and do not hurt – some of your urine, ideally the first urine passed in the morning, is placed on a test stick thatwill indicate after a couple of minutes whether the result is positive or not.
-If the test is carried out too soon it may give a false result so if you are still unsure repeat the test at a later date.
+Pregnancy tests are simple; a small amount of your urine, ideally the first urine passed in the morning, is placed on a test stick that will indicate after a couple of minutes whether the result is positive or not.
+If the test is carried out too soon it may give a false result so if you are still unsure repeat the test one week later on the morning urine.

 So you’re pregnant – now what?

-If you are unable to contact a self employed midwife, then a DHB midwife can be contacted on 0800 696 439 (during office hours only) who should be able to assist you to find appropriate care.
+If you are unable to contact a community midwife, then a DHB midwife can be contacted on 0800 696 439 (during office hours only) who should be able to assist you to find appropriate care.

 Eating a balanced and nutritious diet is recommended during pregnancy.
 There are certain food groups to avoid while pregnant and details of these can be found at http://www.foodsmart.govt.nz/information-for/pregnant-women/.
-There is no specific guide to weight gain in pregnancy however if you are slim then you may gain more weight than someone who is overweight.
+There is no specific guide to weight gain in pregnancy however, if you are slim, then you may gain more weight than someone who is overweight.
 Dieting during pregnancy is not recommended, it is more important to ensure that you are eating a healthy range of whole foods, which aims for mostly fresh fruit and a range of vegetables, carbohydrates like wholemeal bread and porridge with small amounts of protein like lean meat and low fat dairy products.
 Exercise is very important also, a 30 minute walk every day is a good plan.
 Your LMC will talk to you about your individual needs.

 Pregnancy is an ideal time to give up smoking, drinking alcohol and taking drugs.
 All these things can affect the growth and development of your baby and can have lifelong effects on their health.
 For support with smoking cessation please contact Quitline on 0800 778778 or look at http://www.quit.org.nz/.
 For support with drug and alcohol issues please speak to your care provider.

 During pregnancy it may be recommended that you consider vaccinations.
 During the flu season a flu vaccination is available free to all pregnant women.
 During a pertussis (whooping cough) epidemic a vaccination is available free to pregnant women between 28 and 38 weeks.
 This passes on immunity to your baby to cover the first few weeks of life until they can become vaccinated themselves.
 For further information discuss with your LMC and please see http://www.fightflu.co.nz/information-for-pregnant-women/ and www.immune.org.nz.

 Childbirth education is offered free through the DHB either in the form of evening classes or weekend classes.
-These are held at Te Puawai Ora off Maunu Road.
+These are held at Te Puawai Ora at 18 Commerce Street, Whangarei.
 There are also sessions targeted at young parents which are held during each school term at The Pulse.
-For more information regarding these classes please phone 09 430 2324 and leave a message and someone will return your call, or email .
+For more information regarding these classes please phone 09 430 2324 and leave a message and someone will return your call, or email